emrahgunduz/simple-log-checker/README.md

 # Simple Log Checker

-Simple Log Picker is a javascript node application for reading defined logs and banning ips or subnets, if log contains defined string(s).
+Simple Log Checker is a javascript node application for reading defined logs and banning ips or subnets, if log contains defined string(s).
 Simply create a configuration file, and a safe ip list file.
 App does the rest.

 Depends on "ipset" and "iptables".